 Our activity is guided by our Executive Committee which is made up of Local Authorities and Housing Associations from across Wales.

-WPA is backed by LHC, a not-for-profit organisation, governed by public law and a central purchasing body providing procurement services in the UK, since 1966.
-All Contract Notices are issued on behalf of the WPA by LHC, who have an in-house team of technical procurement experts that produce and manage the frameworks.
+WPA is backed by LHC, a not-for-profit organisation, body providing procurement services in the UK, since 1966.
+All Contract Notices are issued on behalf of the WPA by LHC, who have an in-house team of technical